cncd/cncd/content/spec/ir.md

 ### The `pull` attribute

 Pull the latest version of the image from the remote image registry.
+This attribute is of type `boolean` and is optional.
+The default value is false.

 ### The `detached` attribute

-Start the container and run in the background.
-The parent stage must not wait for the container to complete execution.
-The container exit code must be ignored and must not cause the pipeline to exit on failure.
+Start the container and send to the background, and proceed to the next step in the pipeline.
+This attribute is of type `boolean` and is optional.
+The default value is false.

 ### The `privileged` attribute

 Start the container with extended privileges.
+This attribute is of type `boolean` and is optional.
+The default value is false.

 ### The `working_dir` attribute

 Start the container in the specified working directory.
-This must be the absolute path of the directory inside the container.
-The container engine (e.g. Docker) may create the working directory if it does not exist, however, this behavior may vary.
+This attribute is of type `string` and is optional.
+Note that the value must be the absolute path of the directory inside the container.

 ### The `environment` attribute

 Set environment variables in the container.
+This value is of type `[string, string]` and is optional.

 ```json
 {